 For starters, the land has a limit to how many animals it can sustain.
 If the herd grows too big, and starts to put pressure on the eco-system, all species on that land will suffer and many will starve, dying a slow and painful death.

-Parks and ranches with big animals, like elephants, giraffes, rhinoceros, hippos etc need to carefully manage their wildlife populations to ensure the land can sustain the animals living there.
+Parks and ranches with big animals, like elephants, giraffes, rhinoceros, hippos etc need to carefully manage their wildlife populations to ensure the land can sustain all of the animal species inhabiting the landscape.

 By 2015, the number of elephants in Kruger National Park had swelled to 17,086, with an annual growth rate of 4.2 percent – 10,000 more elephants than the park can sustain.
 This overpopulation has a direct correlation and impact on other species within the park, which means while elephant populations are growing, other species are declining.

-Unfortunately, the international community believe that they are doing a good deed by forcing African governments to halt all culling and hunting of big game animals, but instead, these naive attempts at conservation actually cause more harm than good to ALL animals.
+Unfortunately, the international community believe that they are doing a good deed by forcing African governments to halt all culling and hunting of big game animals.
+If only they realised these naive attempts at conservation actually cause more harm than good to ALL animals.

 One of the most effective ways to manage wildlife is through selective culling.
 Older animals are removed in order to make way for younger animals.
 This helps to ensure the animals aren’t becoming inbred.